KishanMistri/Personalise-Cancer-Diagnosis/README.md

 7: MaxVoting Classifier (Ensemble)

-As you can see these algorithms have their own limitations and advantages, I have tried to incorporate the best use of them by remidiating the problems.
+As you might know, these algorithms have their limitation and advantages, I have tried to incorporate the best use of them by remediating the problems.
 Like

-- Curse of Dimensionality can be addressed by Response Coding.
+- The curse of dimensionality has been addressed by Response Coding.

-- Class imbalance can be tuned with stratified splits and using Class weight parameter whenever exploitable.
+- Class imbalance can be tuned with stratified splits and using the Class weight parameter whenever exploitable.

-- Compute intesive Hyper-Tuning with parellelism when needed.
+- Compute intensive Hyper-Tuning with parallelism when needed.

-- At last, the beautiful interface & ton of integration of streamlit is used.
+- At last, the beautiful interface & ton of integration of streamlit used.

 ### Deployment